hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Parsing.package/MarkdownContainerBlock.class/README.md

 	children:		<OrderedCollection>

 children
-	- is a collection of leaf blocks
+	- is a collection of blocks